Andrews' beaked whale: Taxonomy

 The species was first described in 1908 by the American scientist Roy Chapman Andrews from a specimen collected at New Brighton Beach, Canterbury Province, New Zealand, in 1904.
 He named it in honor of George S. Bowdoin, a donor and trustee to the American Museum of Natural History.

 Description

 The body of Andrews' beaked whale is robust in comparison with other members of the genus.
 The melon is low, and the beak is short and thick.
 The lower jaw is peculiar in that halfway through it rises up significantly with the teeth extending over the rostrum.
 The head also sometimes has a light patch on the sides, more prominent in the males.
 The male, overall dark gray to black, has a lighter "saddle" marking between the blowhole and dorsal fin on its back.
 Males also carry scars typical of the genus.
 Females are slate gray with grayish-white flanks and belly.
-Cookie cutter shark bites are present in both sexes.
+Cookiecutter sharkbites are present in both sexes.
 Females are believed to reach at least 4.9 m and males 4.5 m.
 The young are believed to be around 2.2 m long when born.